Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Filing a Complaint with the Kansas Board of Regents.

-If a satisfactory resolution cannot be reached after exhausting Kansas Health Science Center’s complaint procedure, students may file a complaint with the Kansas Board of Regents at:
+If a satisfactory resolution cannot be reached after exhausting Kansas Health Science University’s complaint procedure, students may file a complaint with the Kansas Board of Regents at:

 Kansas Board of Regents